This post features three handmade garments; my Deer and Doe Safran Jeans, Ida clutch by Kylie and the Machine and the Salme Kimono top.

 As per the pattern instructions I made my Safran jeans in denim with an elastic content of 20-30%.
-My measurements were in the size 40 range but I cut a size 38 as I had previously made my first pair of jeans too big.
+My measurements were in the size 40 range but I cut a size 38 as I had previously made my first pair of jeans, the Ginger Jeans, too big.

 These ones fit well around the waist but I could do with more room in the center back and thigh area.
-They tend to ride down during the day so I’m hoping these changes will improve the fit of my next pair.
+They tend to ride down during the day so I’m hoping making a size 40 though these areas will improve the fit of my next pair.

 My favourite part of these jeans is the green bartacks on the back pockets.
 I have learned that I need to raise the back pockets on my next pair by 1 inch.